Mysterious "rogue planet" spotted gobbling 6 billion tons of gas and dust a second

 The planet, officially called Cha 1107-7626, has a mass five to 10 times bigger than Jupiter.

-Scholz explained that the object is "still in its infancy," being roughly one or two million years old.
+Scholz explained that the object is "still in its infancy," being roughly 1 or 2 million years old.

 The object grows by sucking in matter from a disc that surrounds it — a process called accretion.